blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 and where we differ strongly from the historical model, the historical model is likely more accurate.
-We hope to unearth districts where the demographics tell us that a different outcome is more likely than we might otherwisw think.
+We hope to unearth districts where the demographics tell us that a different outcome is more likely than we might otherwise think.
-This can cut both
+This can cut both ways:
-ways: In AZ-27 our model sees D+7 in a place that is historically R+5.
+In AZ-14 our model sees a tossup in a place that is historically R+10.
 We think that makes that district worth a longer look, especially if a strong candidate is running and/or there is strong local organizing.
-Conversely, in AZ-23, we see R+2 where the historical model sees D+8.
+Conversely, in AZ-18, we see R+1 where the historical model sees D+10.
 There, we think it might be important to make sure the D candidate is well supported because the demographics might support a stronger than expected R performance.

-Some quick observations before we look at the table:

-- Our model is more “optimistic” than the historical model, seeing more D leaning districts (18 vs 13)

-- One notable difference is that our model is somewhat more pessimistic than the historical in heavily Hispanic districts.
-We’re using just 2020 election results rather than some mix of 2020, 2018 and 2016.
-And Hispanic voters shifted toward republicans in 2020.
-Trends like this are always a puzzle: was the Republican shift of Hispanic voters in 2020 a one-time thing?
-A reflection of the new normal?
-Or a snapshot in time of a trend which will get worse for Ds?
-Lacking any specific knowledge here, we’ve chosen the middle path of treating 2020 as the best reflection of what might happen going forward.

-- Our result in AZ-6 is obviously wrong.
-AZ-6 is (according to DRA) 60% Native American.
-Our model, which doesn’t have
-a specific race/ethnicity category for Native Americans, is very wrong about their likely voter preference.
-Also, we use population density as one of our predictors and AZ-6, with the extraordinarily low density of 20 people/sq mile, is an outlier and that may be making the results lean more R than is correct.
-We’re working on it!
-In the meantime, we would ignore that model result.